dinecaleb/fellow/ARCHITECTURE.md

 - **Code Splitting**: Vite automatically splits code by route
 - **Lazy Loading**: Consider lazy loading for large components
 - **Memoization**: Use `useMemo` and `useCallback` appropriately
-  - `NoteViewContent` is memoized to prevent unnecessary re-renders
+  - `NoteDetailsContent` is memoized to prevent unnecessary re-renders
   - Handler functions are memoized with `useCallback`
 - **Component Memoization**: Key components use `React.memo` for performance
 - **Virtual Lists**: Consider for large note lists (future - see PERFORMANCE.md)

 ## Security